Mailman (City Letter Carrier)

 Is it possible to tell the location of the mailbox where a letter was mailed from?

-Asked by pookiebear over 11 years ago
+Asked by pookiebear almost 12 years ago

 Your q came in twice so I deleted the second one.
 I don't know that you can tell which mailbox a letter was sent from.
 When a carrier picks up letters from the blue collection boxes or from a residence, they commingle those letters with all of the others thatb have been picked up and generally get sent to a mail processing for sorting.

-Asked by heather over 11 years ago
+Asked by Heather almost 12 years ago